 Mach numbers were created thanks to the work of Ernst Mach, an Austrian physicist.
 While Mach contributed much to the fields of cosmology and optics, he was the one to first describe the speed of sound, as well as what happens when an object exceeds the speed of sound.
 Mach noted that when objects accelerate faster than the speed of sound, an interesting phenomenon occurs.

 As an airplane approaches the speed of sound, the sound waves that are emitted by the plane itself cannot get ahead of the plane.
 This causes the sound waves to pile up and accumulate in a cone of sound which forms directly behind the aircraft.
 As the aircraft passes an area, all the accumulated sound is released at once as the cone of sound expands rapidly.
-This is the mechanism which creates sonic booms.
+This is the mechanism that creates sonic booms.

 Mach 1 refers to the point at which an aircraft exceeds the speed of sound, creating a sonic boom.
 What is the exact speed of sound?
 That question is more difficult to answer than you would think, as the exact speed of sound is dependent upon a variety of variables, like the current temperature and air pressure of the air the sound is passing through.

-As a general rule though, at an air temperature of 0 degrees Celsius (32 degrees Fahrenheit), the speed of sound is approximately 331 meter per second (1,087 feet per second).
+As a general rule though, at an air temperature of 0 degrees Celsius (32 degrees Fahrenheit), the speed of sound is approximately 331 meters per second (1,087 feet per second).
 In general, sound can travel faster in warmer air, so when the temperature is at 20 degrees Celsius (or 68 degrees Fahrenheit) the speed of sound is at 343 meters (or 1127 feet) a second.
 Note that the figures given here reflect the speed of sound at sea level, and at higher altitudes, the speed of sound gets incrementally slower.

 Supersonic And Hypersonic Speeds